PKU-Alignment/Safe-Policy-Optimization/docs/source/algorithms/first_order.rst

                shuffle=True,
          )

-      - Update the policy by using cost adavantage and kl divergence.
+      - Update the policy by using cost advantage and kl divergence.

       .. code:: python